emarai/staking-subquery/README.md

 ## Configure your project

-In the starter package, we have provided a simple example of project configuration.
-You will be mainly working on the following files:
+In the starter project, you will be mainly working with the following 3 files:

+- The GraphQL Schema in `schema.graphql`
 - The Manifest in `project.yaml`
-- The GraphQL Schema in `schema.graphql`
 - The Mapping functions in `src/mappings/` directory

-For more information on how to write the SubQuery, check out our doc section on [Define the SubQuery](https://doc.subquery.network/define_a_subquery.html)

-#### Code generation
+### Code generation

-In order to index your SubQuery project, it is mandatory to build your project first.
-Run this command under the project directory.
+Run the following command to generate the typescript entities from your schemal file.

 ```
 yarn codegen
 ```

-## Build the project
+### Build the project

-In order to deploy your SubQuery project to our hosted service, it is mandatory to pack your configuration before upload.
-Run pack command from root directory of your project will automatically generate a `your-project-name.tgz` file.
+Run the following command to build your project.

 ```
 yarn build